cngvl/discord-bot-phrase-tracker/README.md

 ## Usage

 Once PhraseTrackerBot is added to your server, you can start using it right away.
 When the specified substring is mentioned a random number of times, the bot will send a surprise message.
+By default, anyone who writes a messaging including the substring can trigger the bot, unless the command was called with a specific user mentioned.
 The bot will only listen to the channel it was called in.

 To get started, mention the chosen substring in your conversations and wait for the surprise!